shabnammirzoeva/Sprint-Planning-Notes/README.md

 - (In progress) Regulus monthly operational #453.
 The orders have been reviewed and some require intervention from the local market.
 - <strike> DE: Update invoice template for tax-deductible purpose #422 </strike>

+**Ad-hoc**
+- IT - Claim Update does not reflect in CCT Backoffice or in transaction report #423
+- QuickSight: align reports to reflect the latest price changes #443
+- SE: SAP invoicing flows to map by action #267